-Because some bat bites are so tiny they are difficult to see, any time a bat is found in the room of a sleeping person, in the room with an unattended child or near a mentally impaired or intoxicated person, seek medical advice and have the bat tested for rabies.
+Because some bat bites are so tiny they are difficult to see, any time a bat is found in the room of a sleeping person, in the room with an unattended child, or near a mentally impaired or intoxicated person, seek medical advice and have the bat tested for rabies.

 To safely capture a bat, wear heavy leather gloves and place a small box or coffee can over the bat.
-Slide a piece of cardboard under the box and tape securely.
+Slide a piece of cardboard under the box and tape it securely.
 Contact your local health department to make arrangements for testing.

 Handling of animals for rabies testing

 Rabies testing requires fresh, undamaged brain tissue to provide reliable results.
 It is best to have the animal in question medically euthanized, so the head and brain are not damaged.
 Contact your veterinarian or local animal control personnel for information.
 Your local health department has proper containers and instructions for submitting an animal specimen for rabies testing.